ostrowr/ts-json-validator/README.md

 `ts-json-validator` exposes a pretty small API.
-It allows you to create and validate against a schema compliant with [draft-07 of JSON Schema](http://json-schema.org/draft-07/schema#) that also exposes a strict Typescript type expressing the types assignable to the schema. `ts-json-validator` implements part, but not (yet) all, of [draft-07 of JSON Schema](http://json-schema.org/draft-07/schema#).
+It allows you to create and validate against a schema compliant with [draft-07 of JSON Schema](http://json-schema.org/draft-07/schema#) that also exposes a strict Typescript type expressing the types assignable to the schema. `ts-json-validator` implements most, but not (quite) all, of draft-07.

 ## Usage
 First, import the important stuff:

-`import { Schema, TsjsonParser, Validate } from "ts-json-validator"`
+`import { createSchema as S, TsjsonParser, Validator } from "ts-json-validator"`

-Then define a schema.
-Right now, `ts-json-validator` supports schemas typed as
+Then define a schema. `ts-json-validator` currently supports every keyword except `$ref`, `definitions`, and `dependencies`.

-- `string`
-- `number`
-- `integer`
-- `boolean`
-- `object`
-- `array`
-- `null`

-and any combination thereof.

-It also supports schemas that are combinations of other schemas, using the `allOf` and `anyOf` directives.
-It doesn't yet support `oneOf`, since typing an XOR is a task for another day.

 Let's say we want to define a schema that accepts objects with fields "a", "b", and "c".
 A is a required string, b is an optional number, and c is an optional string that can only take on the values "B1" or "B2".